Jake Cuenca

-Juan Carlos Leveriza Cuenca (born December 30, 1987), popularly known as Jake Cuenca, is a Filipino actor.
+Juan Carlos "Jake" Leveriza Cuenca (born December 30, 1987) is a Filipino actor.
 He also played for United Football League Division 2 sides Team Socceroo FC.

-Career
+Early life and background

+Cuenca attended PAREF Southridge School, an all-boys school in Muntinlupa City, for his elementary and high school education.
+As a child, he struggled with his weight, which motivated him to become active in sports.
+He became a varsity football player in school and later played professionally for Team Socceroo F.C. in the United Football League.

+Acting career

 At the age of nine, Cuenca was discovered by talent scout juan for Cosmo Modeling Agency.
 Soon after, Cuenca appeared in several television and print advertisements including those for Safeguard, Coke and Globe Telecom.
 At eleven, he had cameo roles in movies such as Takbo Barbara Takbo and Panday in 1998.
 It was followed by another cameo in the 1999 film adaptation of the fantasy anthology, Wansapanataym.

 In 2003, he returned to show business under GMA Network and appeared in the youth-oriented drama series, Click, where he was welcomed as a member of its third batch.
 Cuenca played a number of supporting roles in Hanggang Kailan, Forever in My Heart and the fifth season of Love to Love.
 In 2005, he starred as Kahlil in the hit fantasy series Encantadia.
 He also appeared in the ninth season of Love to Love titled “Miss Match”.
 In 2006, he starred as one of the wizards in the fantasy-themed television series, Majika, which became his last teleserye with GMA.